KreativeName1/Pong/README.md

 A simple Pong game made in C# using WPF.
 There are two paddles, one controlled by the player and the other by the computer.
 The goal is to hit the ball with the paddle and make the ball go past the opponent's paddle.
 After each point, the ball will reset to the center of the screen and move in a random direction.
 The speed of the ball will increase after each point scored.

 ## Features
+- Sound effects for ball hitting the paddles and the walls.
+- Start screen
+- Gamemode selection (Currently only one gamemode, Player vs Computer)
 - Score tracking.
 - Pause functionality.
 - Settings menu to change different values like paddle speed, ball speed, etc.